wangzhaoming/Advanced-Joystick-Mapping/README.md

-# Advanced-Joystick-Mapping
+# AJM - Advanced Joystick Mapping
-use a JoyStick to simulate your mouse and keyboard.
+AJM uses a JoyStick to simulate your mouse and keyboard.

-* easily mapping several actions(both mouse actions and keyboard actions) to one JoyStick button or axe.
+- Easily mapping several actions(both mouse actions and keyboard actions) to any JoyStick buttons or axes.
-* use macro like syntax
+- Use macro like syntax.

+AJM Requires Java 8 and supports windows 8 or later.

+Library:
+- LWJGL 3